MC4MP02/MC4MP02/README.md

 - 🎯 Goals: Be a professional Full-Stack Developer

-- 📚 I'm currently learning NodeJs, Astro, Tailwind, Angular, ...
+- 📚 I'm currently learning new skills to become a better developer

 <h3 align="left">Connect with me:</h3>